danog/MadelineProto/docs/TD_docs/methods/changeChatMemberStatus.md

 ---
 title: changeChatMemberStatus
 description: Changes status of the chat member, need appropriate privileges.
 This function is currently not suitable for adding new members to the chat, use addChatMember instead.
-Status will not be changed until chat state will be synchronized with the server.
-Status will not be changed if application is killed before it can send request to the server
+Status will not be changed until chat state will be synchronized with the server
 ---
 ## Method: changeChatMemberStatus
 [Back to methods index](index.md)